 My findings are that later age at first marriage, longer duration of breastfeeding, abstaining from sex while breastfeeding (a cultural taboo), and living with extended families all decrease fertility.
 Policies that can affect these variables may, therefore, be able to curb Senegal's high fertility without requiring the use of modern contraception, or even conscious family planning.
 As for education, the net effect is ambiguous: Primary education appears to increase fertility, while secondary and higher education reduces it.
 This increasing effect of primary education is found to be strongest in rural areas.
 However, when a measure of natural ability to supply children, or fecundity, is controlled for, the effect largely disappears.
-This leads me to conclude that the increasing effect of primary education may also increase fertility in rural areas due to its decreasing effect on breastfeeding, which naturally delays pregnancy.
-Contrary to expectations, however, education does not reduce adherence to cultural taboos against sex while breastfeeding.

-and actually increases instances of living with extended families.
+This leads me to conclude that the increasing effect of primary education is largely because it increases health, and thus fecundity.
+Primary education may also increase fertility in rural areas due to its decreasing effect on breastfeeding, which naturally delays pregnancy.
+Contrary to expectations, however, education does not reduce adherence to cultural taboos against sex while breastfeeding, and actually increases instances of living with extended families.
 Moreover, education is found to increase age at first marriage, which in turn leads to lower family sizes.